zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 CDS and CDNSKEY record types are defined in [RFC 7344] and [RFC 8078].
 Both record types are optional in a zone.
-The objective of this test case is to verify that they are they are valid.
+The objective of this test case is to verify that they are are valid.
 This Test case is only relevant if the zone has either CDS or CDNSKEY record or both.

-If an CDS record is included in the zone, the corresponding CDNSKEY record should also be included ([RFC 7344][RFC 7344, section 4], section 4).
+If a CDS record is included in the zone, the corresponding CDNSKEY record should also be included ([RFC 7344][RFC 7344, section 4], section 4).